 The resume game

-Sadly most people rarely use language like this in their resume.
-Instead they prefer dates, years, places of study and work, skills, job description details, and so on.
-Given the new reality of how resumes are processed today – they’re not read by a person, they’re read by a computer – I guess this is what you’d call “playing the game”.
-The computer is looking for signals of conformity.
-Did you go to a well-known school, have you ever worked for a blue-chip company, and did you have a title that matches what the company thinks it’s looking for?
+Most of us don’t use language like this in our resume.
+Instead we prefer dates, years, places of study and work, skills, job description details, and so on.
+And given the new AI reality of how resumes are processed today, I guess this is what you’d call “playing the game”.
+The tech is looking for a fit: Place of birth, blue-chip company experience, what skills, what qualifications, and previous roles.

-And then before we send out our resume we pass it on to a wise-old-uncle who know about these sort of things, for a final check, and he says, “What, you had a two year gap year?!
+And then before we send out our resume we pass it on to a wise-old-uncle or family-friend-and-CV-expert who know about these sort of things, for a final check, and he says, “What, you took a two year gap year?!
 That’s not good.
-Two years of doing nothing is not good.”
+Two years of doing fuck all is not good a good look.”
 And then you remember that you worked in that pub in Wales, and you helped the owner design a flyer for a Mother’s Day promotion.
 Aha!
-Marketing Assistant for six months in Pub In Wales – plugged the gap very nicely.
+Marketing Assistant for six months in Pub In Wales, and in this way the gap is nicely plugged.

 And that is the horrible truth about resumes.
-They are not a true reflection of who you are, what you have learnt, what you have done, and what you can do.
-And the companies who are looking to hire true peak performers may just need to look outside the normal zone of resume-ness.
+They are not a true reflection of who you really are, and what you can really offer (beyond doing the job).
+Companies and organisations who are looking to hire peak performers will need to think and recruit outside the resume box.
+And candidates who are looking for that amazing role (that taps into everything you are and draws on you they have to offer) will need to show up for who they really are: every little bit of themselves.